security-union/yew-websocket/README.md

 For some reason, the core team decided to kill it.

-It tried using the suggested libraries (wasm-sockets or gloo-net), but those are not properly integrated with yew.
+I tried using the suggested libraries (wasm-sockets or gloo-net), but those are not properly integrated with yew.